How To Bake Apple Pie In Single-Serve Canning Jars

 Bake @ 350F degrees for 45 minutes.

 Cut crust with canning ring.
 Single-Serving Apple Pies baked in individual wide-mouth canning jars.
-They were delicious and oh-so-cute! #TexasHomesteader
+They were delicious and oh-so-cute!
+But mason jars are not made of tempered glass and should not be used to bake in the oven. #TexasHomesteader

 Single-Serving Apple Pies baked in individual wide-mouth canning jars.
-They were delicious and oh-so-cute! #TexasHomesteaderSingle-Serving Apple Pies baked in individual wide-mouth canning jars.
-They were delicious and oh-so-cute! #TexasHomesteaderSingle-Serving Apple Pies baked in individual wide-mouth canning jars.
-They were delicious and oh-so-cute! #TexasHomesteaderWhat I’ll Change Next Time I Make Mason Jar Apple Pie
+They were delicious and oh-so-cute!
+But mason jars are not made of tempered glass and should not be used to bake in the oven. #TexasHomesteaderSingle-Serving Apple Pies baked in individual wide-mouth canning jars.
+They were delicious and oh-so-cute!
+But mason jars are not made of tempered glass and should not be used to bake in the oven. #TexasHomesteaderSingle-Serving Apple Pies baked in individual wide-mouth canning jars.
+They were delicious and oh-so-cute!
+But mason jars are not made of tempered glass and should not be used to bake in the oven. #TexasHomesteaderWhat I’ll Change Next Time I Make Individual Apple Pies

 Now when I make this again I may make some minor changes.